Adding or importing donations

-Search for the giver's name.
-You can search by first name, last name, or giver reference.
+Begin by searching for the Giver - you can search by first name, last name, or giver reference.

-As you begin to type in the search box, the matching giver names are auto-completed...
+As you begin to type in the Giver search box, the matching giver names are auto-suggested...

 North American churches will have the alternative option of specifying whether the donation is tax deductible.